Client Profile: Rose S.

 Rose is 72 years old.
 She would like to spend more time at home sewing and doing puzzles but she has to work 4 hours a day to pay down debt.
-Although a portion of the debt came from renovations on her own house, majority came from setting up a home for her adult son – from appliances to everything that he needed.
-During the Great Recession the number of adult children living with parents increased 1.2 million to 15.8 million between 2007 and 2010 as chronicled in an article by Reuters.
+Although a portion of the debt came from renovations on her own house, the majority came from setting up a home for her adult son – from appliances to everything that he needed.
+During the Great Recession, the number of adult children living with parents increased from 1.2 million to 15.8 million between 2007 and 2010 as chronicled in an article by Reuters.
 Rose went a different route.
 She never even got a thank you but instead a $25,000 debt.

 The idea of helping out adult children is common.
 It’s a scenario that client services supervisor Stanley U. hears often from parents and grandparents who got into debt by overspending on their children and grandchildren.

 “When I hear the frustration in their voice and see how they’re struggling – they’re really trying, but they can barely put food in their refrigerator or feed themselves,” he says, “It really touches me.
 I spoke to a lady whose grandkids had run up her credit cards.
 They refuse to pay the debt, and the grandmother feels obligated to pay it back because the debt is in her name.”

 Feeling stuck, much like many other seniors who come to Consolidated Credit, Rose sought help but with a different company at first.

 Consolidated Credit picked up the job they couldn’t finish and Rose picked up the pieces…

 “After a while they said they couldn’t help me anymore and transferred me over to you guys which has helped me out a lot,” she says.
 “Before, I was paying the minimum and the debt just wouldn’t go down.
 My interest rates were way up there – 24, 27 percent but they were reduced to as low as 6 percent.”

 Rose is making headway and her balances are going down…